Royal Melbourne Hospital

-The Royal Melbourne Hospital (RMH), located in Parkville, Victoria, an inner suburb of Melbourne, is one of Australia's leading public hospitals.
-It is a major teaching hospital for tertiary health care with a reputation in clinical research.
-The hospital is managed as part of Melbourne Health which comprises the Royal Melbourne Hospital, North West Dialysis Service and North Western Mental Health.
-The Royal Melbourne Hospital appointed Professor Shelley Dolan as the new Chief Executive following an international search.
-She succeeded Professor Christine Kilpatrick AO, who stepped down on 30 June 2023.
+The Royal Melbourne Hospital (RMH) is one of Australia's leading public tertiary hospitals.
+Located in Parkville, an inner city suburb of Melbourne, Victoria, it is a major teaching hospital for tertiary healthcare with a reputation in clinical research.

+The hospital is administered as part of Melbourne Health, alongside the Inner West Area Mental Health Service (IWAMHS), as well as the North West Dialysis Service.

+Professor Shelley Dolan was appointed Chief Executive of the hospital in August 2023, succeeding Professor Christine Kilpatrick AO.

 History

 1868 wood engraving of the Melbourne Hospital in its original location.

 Established in 1848 as the Melbourne Hospital, it was one of Melbourne's leading hospitals.
 Originally located on the corner of Swanston and Lonsdale Streets, Melbourne.
 Completely rebuilt on a much larger scale between 1910–1916 extending to Russell and Little Lonsdale Streets.
 In 1935 the hospital was renamed the Royal Melbourne Hospital and, in 1944, it moved to Grattan Street, Parkville by provision of lands in the Royal Melbourne Hospital Act.
 The old buildings then became home to a relocated Queen Victoria Hospital.

 The Royal Women's Hospital was previously located in Carlton.
 The hospital moved in late 2008 to a new building, the new Royal Women's Hospital, co-located on the Royal Melbourne Hospital site in Parkville.